OleksiiKachan/xml-and-js/module-07/assignments/activity.md

 save result into `parsed` variable and console.log it

 - Filter out data to have ids greater than 5 only, save it into `filtered` variable, and console.log the result
-- Attach screenshot of the output in your terminal